crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 ** Please note **

-The JW Image Rotator (Flash Slideshow) is not part of this license and is available under a Creative Commons License, which allowing you to use, modify and redistribute  them for noncommercial purposes.

-For commercial use please look at the Jeroen's homepage : http://www.longtailvideo.com/
+NextGEN Gallery's flash slideshow option is powered by the JW Image Rotator from Long Tail Video.
+The Image Rotator is provided free as part of our plugin package thanks to a special commercial license with Long Tail Video.
+It is NOT released under GNU General Public License, and cannot be redistributed.
+A free version of the Image Rotator was previously available under a Creative Commons License, but it has been discontinued.
+Over time, we will be moving away from reliance on this file.
+For more information, see the Long Tail Video website: http://www.longtailvideo.com.

 == Installation ==

-1. Download, install, and activate the NextGEN Gallery plugin.
+1. Download, upload and install .zip under Plugins >> Add New > Upload, and activate the NextGEN Gallery WordPress gallery plugin.

 2. From your Wordpress Dashboard, go to Gallery > Add Gallery/Images > Follow the on-screen cues.

 3. Go to a post/page, and select the NextGEN Gallery button from the Kitchen Sink.
 Follow the on-screen cues to select, adjust, and publish your gallery.

-That's it ...
-Have fun
+That's it ... have fun!
+For more information, feel free to visit the official website for the NextGEN Gallery <a href="http://www.nextgen-gallery.com" target="_blank">WordPress Gallery Plugin</a>.

 http://www.youtube.com/watch?v=Le_ZsNSuIvM